The short answer? Neither.

 - You’re new to placing online ads, and not confident in your ability to make the right decisions.

 Which camp you fall into will help you decide what variety of ad to focus on.
-If at least two of the three criteria in either list apply to you, then that may be the best place for you to start.

 However…I don’t want to set up a false dichotomy here.
 You aren’t limited to only using one or the other of these ad types.
 In fact, you can sometimes get the best results from using a mix of the two, or starting with one and then transitioning into the other.